dreignier/playground-HiAGvOLm/part4/statement.md

 # `await` can be only used in an `async` function

 You can't use `await` outside of an `async` function.
-The code will just crash.
+The code will just crash if you try.
 When you are coding in a NodeJS environment, that's mean that you can't use `await` in the body directly, you have to use a function:

 @[Use a main function]({"stubs":["code1.js"], "command":"node code1.js", "project":"part4"})